 A few reasons I love The Stuffing:

-I love the deepest parts that are pure moist goodness that becomes stuffing pudding loaded with juice and turkey flavor that I delicately dig out of rib cavities with a spoon.
+I love the deepest parts that are pure, rich, goodness that becomes stuffing pudding loaded with juice and turkey flavor, that I reverently dig out of rib cavities with a spoon.

 Don’t argue, I’ve made up my mind.